 Biology Competency Requirement: Students are required to pass all 3 exams or successfully complete the courses prior to or within the first semester of coursework.
-Courses do NOT count toward the minimum 18 credit hours for the Post-Baccalaureate Certificate in Public Health.
+Courses do NOT count toward the minimum 18 credit hours for the Graduate Certificate in Public Health.
 View more information on Public Health Biology Competency exam.

 Biology Competency courses